gpaux/Mediana/DataModel.md

        outcome.par = parameters(outcome.doseh))
 {% endhighlight %}

-### SampleSize
+### `SampleSize` object

 #### Description

-Specify the sample size in case of balanced design (all samples will have the same sample size).
+This object specifies the sample size in a balanced trial design (all samples will have the same sample size).
 A `SampleSize` object is defined by one argument:

-- `sample.size`, which specifies a list or vector of sample size(s).
+- `sample.size` specifies a list or vector of sample size(s).

 A single `SampleSize` object can be added to a `DataModel` object.

-For more information about the `SampleSize` object, see the R documentation [SampleSize](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `SampleSize` object, see the package's documentation [SampleSize](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).

 #### Example

-Example of `SampleSize` objects:
+Examples of `SampleSize` objects:

-- **Equivalent specifications of SampleSize object**
+Several equivalent specifications of the `SampleSize` object:

 {% highlight R %}
 SampleSize(c(50, 55, 60, 65, 70))